 Leverage annotated graphs with Kubernetes context and performance metrics, such as status codes, latency, user agents, and URLs to speed up problem resolution across different teams

-Descriptive Summary Learn how Calico’s Dynamic Service Graph can provide you with the Kubernetes observability you need.
+Descriptive Summary Learn how Calico’s Dynamic Service and Threat Graph can provide you with the Kubernetes observability you need.